MailToolbox/mail_plugger/docs/usage_of_fake_plugger_in_script_or_console.md

 mail.deliver!
 # => #<TestApiClientClass:0x00007fb185b2dfe8 @settings={:api_key=>"12345"}, @options={"from"=>["from@example.com"], "to"=>["to@example.com"], "subject"=>"Test email", "body"=>"Test email body"}>

-# if it returns with the client class then we can call the client's deliver method
+# if it returns with the client class, then we can call the client's deliver method

 mail.deliver!.deliver
 # >>> settings: {:api_key=>"12345"}